 Responsible investing by the Cinven funds has long been an area of focus and is set out in Cinven’s Sustainability Policy which is available on Cinven’s website.
 Cinven is an active owner of businesses and seeks to manage sustainability risks and opportunities, both at the Cinven corporate level and throughout the funds’ portfolios.

-sustainability topics and Cinven’s Executive Committee is ultimately responsible for the implementation of the Sustainability Policy.
+Cinven has a robust governance structure that oversees the implementation of sustainability topics and Cinven’s Executive Committee is ultimately responsible for the implementation of the Sustainability Policy.
 The ESG Committee, reporting periodically to the Executive Committee, provides senior oversight of sustainability matters, including modern slavery or human trafficking, and includes cross-functional representatives from across the firm.

 Sustainability Procedures